nima-siboni/uneven_maze/README.md

 - y position

 ## The actions
 The agent can move in 2D space.
-The action space is discrete and the agent can move in forward/backward/left/right.
+The action space is discrete and the agent can move to any of its 8 nearest neighbors.

 ## The termination condition
 The agent terminates when it reaches the goal position.